 Well, you find thousands of Kasol images with just a simple google search.
 Some of these images of Kasol will force you to leave everything aside and step outside right away.

-However, let’s look at some of the other interesting things to do in Kasol apart from capturing the nature around.
+However, let’s look at some of the other interesting things to do in Kasol apart from capturing nature around.

-- Kasol Party: Well, if you are those who are looking into that party kind of culture, then you can attend various music parties that keeps happening in Parvati Valley much similar to the ones in Old Manali.
+- Kasol Party: Well, if you are those who are looking into that party kind of culture, then you can attend various music parties that keep happening in Parvati Valley much similar to the ones in Old Manali.

 - Attend a music festival – Although not the same as the festivals of yesteryears, the music scene in Kasol is bona fide!
 Some of the more famous festivals are the Magica Festival, Parvati Peaking, and Shiva Squad Festival during summer months.
 The artists and DJs from all over the world are always excited to perform in the region.
 Their excitement is primarily so because their niche base happens to be in love with Kasol.